gardener/gardener/docs/development/local_setup.md

 make remote-garden-down
 ```

+> Note: The minimum K8S version of the remote cluster that can be used as Garden cluster is `1.19.x`.

 #### Prepare the Gardener

 Now, that you have started your local cluster, we can go ahead and register the Gardener API Server.